nicoespeon/understandlegacycode.com/content/blog/key-points-of-working-effectively-with-legacy-code/index.md

 Big lumps of code have a gravitational force.
 They _attract_ more code.

-It's the Broken Window theory: a little disorder calls for more serious crimes.
+A little disorder calls for more.
 If the class is already 2,000 lines-long, who cares that you add 3 more `if` statements?

 Well, you should.
 Now you have to maintain a 2,0**10** lines-long class!